iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

   url: how-do-i-save-time-for-standard-bootstrap
 - name: Why does IQ-TREE complain about the use of +ASC model?
   url: why-does-iq-tree-complain-about-the-use-of-asc-model
+- name: How does IQ-TREE treat identical sequences?
+  url: how-does-iq-tree-treat-identical-sequences
 ---

 Frequently asked questions